semgrep/semgrep-docs/docs/experiments/join-mode.md

   pattern: '{{ $...EXPR }}'
 ```

 Finally, we want to "join" the results from these together.
-Below are the join conditions, in English.
+Below are the join conditions, in plain language.

 1. The variable `$VAR` from `flask-user-input` has the same content as the value `$VALUE` from `unescaped-template-extension`
 2. The keyword argument `$VAR` from `unescaped-template-extension` has the same content as `$...EXPR` from `any-template-var`